 We have been in existence since 2001 as an investment vehicle for institutional and retail investors.
-The Manager has been in operation since 1994, and four of the managing directors of the Manager each have over 25 years of experience.
-These managing directors have all previously worked at very senior levels for large financial institutions where they held positions including Managing Director of real estate lending for Canada, Head of risk management for Canada, and Head of corporate and real estate finance for western Canada.
+The Manager has been in operation since 1994, and three of the mortgage originators of the Manager each have over 27 years of experience.
+These mortgage originators have all previously worked at very senior levels for large financial institutions where they held positions including Managing Director of real estate lending for Canada, and Head of real estate finance for western Canada.
+In addition, we have two mortgage originators each with over 15 years of experience in the industry.